papaben/battlescars/Polish.md

  * Disable all notifications
  * Close your non-relevant browser windows
+ * Have a functioning microphone and speakers / headphones.
+Know how to use them.
+Do not have background noise.
+Mute when applicable.
  * When applicable: open the meeting participants window in a different window than the window you share

 # Task management